AndrewBell1904labs/docs-docs/javascript/using-npm.md

 npm v6 has made significant improvements, and you should [check it out](https://medium.com/npm-inc/announcing-npm-6-5d0b1799a905)

 Typically, you can update npm from the command line, but if you're using nvm, you'll want to [upgrade npm for nvm](https://stanko.github.io/nvm-updating-npm/)

+## Set Default NVM

+You can set NVM to automatically set to the stable version

+`nvm alias default stable`